Ch0pin/medusa/README.md

 # **Using mango.py**

-Mango is medusa's twin brother.
-It can be used to:
+Mango is medusa's twin brother which can be used to:

 - Parse and analyse the Android manifest
 - Enumerate an application's attack entry points (exported activities, deeplinks, services etc.)